Neo-47/RL-in-a-Nutshell/DQN /Human level control through deep RL/README.md

 This instability has several causes: the correlations present in the sequence of observations, the fact that small updates to Q may significantly change the policy and therefore change the data distribution, and the correlations between action-values and the target values.

+The novel artificial agent, termed a deep Q-network can learn successful policies directly from high-dimensional sensory inputs using end-to-end reinforcement learning.
+The agent was tested on the challenging domain of Atari 2600 games.
+Receiving only the pixels and the game score as inputs, the agent was able to surpass the performance of all previous algorithms and achieve a level comparable to that of a professional human games tester across a set of 49 games, using the same algorithm, network architecture and hyperparameters.

 ## The Solution